AndyL86/Portfolio1/README.md

  ## **Features on Individual Pages**
  ### **Product (Home) Page**
  ![Product](docs/read-me/product-page.png)
- * The About Us section will allow the user to see the benefits of playing badminton, encouraging the user to consider badminton as a form of exercise
+ * The About Us section will allow the user to understand the varieties of tinting options available and make an informed choice on the level of tint they require
- * It also shows the user the benefits of joining Flukey Feathers as their choice of club to play badminton and continue to explore the site
+ * It also shows the user the benefits of window tinting
- * As the page size decreases the text area takes up more of the page with the images being pushed below.
-Finally as the page size reaches mobiles the benefits become block and display as a list, making usability on smaller screens easier
+ * As the page size decreases the text area decreases along with the font size.
+As the page size decreases to fit mobiles the about us and benefits become block and display as a list, making usability on smaller screens easier

 ### **Gallery Page**
 ![Gallery](INSERT PIC)